jlnquere/snapshot-demo/README.md

 This repo contains a demo project and resources for an article about screenshot automation with fastlane.
-You can find this article (in French) here:  https://medium.com/@juli1quere/automatiser-ses-captures-décrans-sur-ios-avec-fastlane-5684b4eeb608#
+You can find this article here:  https://medium.com/@juli1quere/automate-ios-screenshots-with-fastlane-b4fd90ef425b

 # Show me the code
 All the code of the demo app is in [./code/](code/).
 To setup the project, you will need [CocoaPods](https://cocoapods.org).
 Then, it's simple as: